 Check with your doctor first, but adding a probiotic can be extremely helpful to lessen the amount of constipation you are facing.
 I added one when I was around 30 weeks pregnant, and it made a HUGE difference.

 There are many different types of probiotics out there, and you may have to try a few different brands before you find one that works for you.
-I added this multi-strain one from Walgreens, after an extensive search, and I love it!
+I use and love Mary Ruth’s Liquid Probiotic, and I’ve tried quite a few.
+This one has been best for me – highly recommend it!

 9) Change your prenatal